-The Access to Basic Services has improved the accessibility in all informal and formal settlements although there are room for improvement.
-The municipality places a high priority on water and sanitation services and to expand, refurbish or upgrade the infrastructure to meet future development requirements.
-For all basic services, the need of purchasing new fleet is important.
-The budget will clarify more detail in terms of what vechiles to be purchased under the capital budget.
+The provision of Basic Services has improved the accessibility in all informal and formal settlements although there are room for improvement.
+A service provider has been appointed to plan the provision of water and sanitation services to all informal areas.
+Through the INEP-funding the electrification of informal houses in Ladismith will be attended to before 30 June 2020.
+The Municipality places a high priority on water and sanitation services and to expand, refurbish or upgrade the infrastructure to meet future development requirements.
+For operation and maintenance of all basic services, the need of purchasing new fleet is important as the existing fleet is insufficient and in a very poor state of repair.
+The budget will clarify more detail in terms of what vehicles to would be purchased under the capital budget.